 In addition to her soloistic success, Ms. O’Mara performs in collaboration with saxophonist Ethan Miller in Duende.
 A unique duo representing a fresh, new direction in contemporary classical music, Duende performs traditional classical repertoire with influences from Spanish, flamenco, jazz, Brazilian, and world music, as well as commissioned works.
 The saxophone and guitar duo recently appeared in concert series at the Akron University and Kent State University, as well as the US Navy Band International Saxophone Symposium.
 Their new CD, Travel Notebook, is now available through Centaur Records.
 O’Mara also appears in numerous chamber music ensembles including guitar duo, string quartets, string trios, and flutists for the Stars in the Classics chamber music series.

 Believing strongly in community outreach, Ms. O’Mara acted as a site coordinator for The Creative Access (Peabody Conservatory’s student outreach initiative) while in Baltimore.
 In Cleveland, she regularly performed through CIM's community outreach program and is currently an active performer for outreach and community concerts throughout Atlanta.
-A passionate and dedicated guitar instructor, O’Mara serves on faculty at Agnes Scott College as an Artist Affiliate, and as adjunct instructor of guitar at Truett McConnell University.
-She also teaches at Guitar Decatur as well as throughout the Greater Atlanta region.
+A passionate and dedicated guitar instructor, O’Mara is currently on faculty at Kent State University as an adjunct professor.
+Previous appointments include serving on faculty at Agnes Scott College and Truett McConnell University.
+She also maintains a private studio in Alpharetta.

 Krystin plays a 2009 Robert Ruck composite top classical guitar with Savarez Alliance strings.